Escape Winter at These Idyllic Islands Off the Florida Coast

 Do the private island or yacht thing

-If money is no object (or you and your friends are having a quarter-life crisis), book the ultimate rockstar week aboard a charter yacht—many with room for a dozen passengers plus dive gear, jet skis, hydrofoils, and other water fun at the ready—or try out a personal submarine.
+If money is no object (or you and your friends are having a quarter-life crisis), book the ultimate rockstar week aboard a charter yacht, many with room for a dozen passengers plus dive gear, jet skis, hydrofoils, and other water fun at the ready.
+Or try out a personal submarine.
 Other serious spenders might also consider renting out Royal Island off North Eleuthera for a private stay in South Pacific-style bungalows fronting the sand.

-Hit a yoga retreat on Paradise IslandAtlantis Bahamas and the newly opened Baha Mar resort complex steal the spotlight on Nassau and Paradise Island with their glitzy spas and casinos.
-But when you want a more low-key wellness trip, join the off-duty yacht crews and undercover millionaires taking a breather at Sivananda Ashram Yoga Retreat on Paradise.
-Getaways include classes, meditation sessions, healthy meals, and more.
+Atlantis Bahamas and Baha Mar resort complex steal the spotlight on Nassau and Paradise Island, with their glitzy spas.
+If you want a more low-key wellness trip, join the off-duty yacht crews and undercover millionaires taking a breather at Sivananda Ashram Yoga Retreat on Paradise.
+Options include classes, meditation sessions, healthy meals, and more.
 Who couldn’t use some of that right now?

 Break for the Out Islands

-Out there, the good life is served in the form of freshly cracked conch salads alongside frosty drinks, and options for bedding down include everything from exclusive resorts like Caerula Mar Club on Andros to family-style, easy-on-the-budget hotels like Cat Island’s Greenwood Beach Resort.
+Out there, the good life is served in the form of freshly cracked conch salads alongside frosty drinks.
+Options for bedding down include everything from exclusive resorts like Caerula Mar Club on Andros to family-style, easy-on-the-budget hotels like Cat Island’s Greenwood Beach Resort.
 For something truly local, go Out Island-hopping aboard The Mail Boat and devote a week or more to getting to know the Bahamas beyond Nassau’s cruise ports and mega-resorts.